So you’ve just received your first pack of Mbriks™… fantastic! Now what?

 - Pick your build orientation first.
 Which way do you want the studs (i.e. those cylindrical extensions on the top of all your blocks) to face?
 Out towards you?
 In towards the surface?
 Up towards the ceiling?
 Which orientation will best convey your creative vision?
 Keep in mind that an Mbrik's magnetic pull is equally strong on all 6 of its sides.

 - Mbriks must actually touch the magnetically receptive surface to function.
 It goes without saying that any Mbrik not touching the display surface will offer no attachment support ;(

 - Space Mbriks apart.
 If your creation uses multiple Mbriks, be sure to space them far enough apart so that they connect to the display surface instead of each other.

 - Build first, attach second.
 While it is possible to snap LEGO® blocks to an Mbrik that is already attached to a surface, it is not advisable.
 Instead, build your creation on the table or floor and then attach it to the display surface when it is completed.
 This will limit the risk of large drops during construction.
 So... first hang your empty display surface, then attach your completed Mbrik + LEGO® creations.

 - Build larger creations in sections.
 For larger creations, building in sections will make placing and adjusting your creation easier; should you wish to change what you’ve built, you’ll only need to remove the section that needs work.

 - How many Mbriks will your creation need?
-Please note that the number of Mbriks™ needed to support any given block creation can vary widely depending on a number of factors, including: the magnetic receptiveness and surface finish of the underlying surface, the weight/sizes of compatible blocks used, the thickness of any media placed between your structure and the underlying surface, and your creation's structural design.
+The number of Mbriks™ needed to support any given block creation can vary widely depending on a number of factors, including: the magnetic receptiveness and surface finish of the underlying surface, the weight/sizes of compatible blocks used, the thickness of any media placed between your structure and the underlying surface, and your creation's structural design.

 Lastly, hang on to the box your Mbriks came in!
-Keeping your Mbriks in their carton will ensure they don’t get lost among your other blocks.
+When not in use, storing your Mbriks in their box will ensure they don’t get lost among your other blocks.